 FRTA’s fixed-route service is accessible to persons with disabilities.
-Buses are equipped with wheelchair lifts or ramps that enable persons in wheelchairs or persons who cannot navigate steps to ride the bus.
-Operators are trained to assist riders to use lifts, ramps, secure wheelchairs, provide information on destinations served, and announce stops.
+Buses are equipped with wheelchair lifts and/or ramps that enable persons in wheelchairs, or persons who cannot navigate steps, to ride the bus.
+Operators are trained to assist riders to use lifts/ramps, secure wheelchairs, provide information on destinations served and announce stops.

 Passengers with a valid MA Commission for Blind card ride for free.